Contextualization Without Compromise: the unknown God in Acts 17

 Christ is unknown to everyone without revelation.
 This isn't just an Athenian problem; it is the human condition.
 Every culture, religion, and spiritual system builds its gods from what it can see, feel, reason, and fear.
 The God who made heaven and earth, who doesn’t live in temples made by human hands, stands outside all of that.
 He is only known because He chose to make Himself known.

 But engaging with culture is not the same as committing to it.
 Paul never looks at Athens and says, "You were basically on the right track; let me just give you some extra tips on how to find the right god."
-He looks at those faces in the Areopagus and says, "The God you confessed you didn't know—let me tell you about Him."
+He looks at those inquiring faces in the Areopagus and says, "The God you confessed you didn't know—let me tell you about Him."
 The direction of movement matters.
 It is not a path from their gods to Christ; it is a path from their ignorance to His revelation.

 Comments